MrBoneCrash/StellarWarfareModEditor/README.md

 1. Enable the MeshRenderer on the shield and fit the size.
 1. Move, duplicate or edit the engineFlames as you like.
 1. Set the height of the selection circle.

+### Mod Logo
+If your mod is loaded locally (Documents/TenseGames/StellarWarfare/Mods) you can add a Logo.png in the root of you mod which will be shown in the modlist.

 ### Textures
 If you have color variants, add the textures to the mod folder.